 There is something quite amazing when it comes to fresh herbs.
-You could easily create a personalized cracker by using this recipe as a base, just change out the herbs to a desired taste!
+But if rosemary isn’t your thing, you could easily personalize this cracker by changing out the herbs to a desired taste.

 You will be surprised as to how quick this recipe goes together.
 Everything goes in the food processor, blitz it together and roll it out into crackers.
 The hardest part is waiting for them to dehydrate. :) Please enjoy this recipe.
 Blessings, amie sue

 In the food processor, fitted with the “S” blade combine the almond meal, oats, ground flax, nutritional yeast, rosemary, salt and paper.
 Process until the oats are broken down and all flavors are well mixed

 Add 3/4 cup of water and process until it creates a batter-like texture.
 If needed add a little more water until it reaches the right consistency.

 Divid the batter in half and roll it out 1/4” thick in between two non-stick sheets.

 Remove the top non-stick sheet and flip the crackers over onto the mesh sheet that comes with the dehydrator.